 Unilaterally choosing which of their things to keep and which to discard could be tough for them to handle, so talk to them early about choosing some things to hold on to and some to let go of.

 Many people make moves harder on themselves by not getting rid of unnecessary clutter before they pack.
-Ensure you take this step before packing and the day-of will be a lot more hassle-free!
+Ensure you take this and the day-of will be a lot more hassle-free!